 4. Don’t Overload

 Scaffolding is built to hold a certain amount of weight and no more.
 Never, ever exceed this weight.
 Remember, as well, to count the weight of the materials, as well as the combined weight of the people working on your scaffolding.
-This is why you also have to make sure that all your construction workers are honest about their weight, including the weight of their personal protective clothing, as these calculations have to be made properly.
+This is why you also have to make sure that all your construction workers are honest about their weight, clothing, as these calculations have to be made properly.
 Always round upwards as well so that you have a reasonable margin of error.